OpenINF/wg-a-team/README.md

 ## What We Do Not Work On

-We don't own [asbuild][], [TaskCluster][], or [depot_tools][] (those belong to [our Release Engineering team][], [the Mozilla TaskCluster team][], and few select [owners in the Chromium project][], respectively), although we occasionally help with those projects as well.
+We don’t own [asbuild][], [TaskCluster][], or [depot_tools][] (those belong to [our Release Engineering team][], [the Mozilla TaskCluster team][], and few select [owners in the Chromium project][], respectively), although we occasionally help with those projects as well.

-> **Warning**: We don't write unit tests run in the test harnesses we own;
+> **Warning**: We don’t write unit tests run in the test harnesses we own;
 > developers are best suited and responsible for that.

-We generally don't write functional tests run in the harnesses we own, although we may help out here from time to time, mainly when this is done in conjunction with developing a new harness.
-Our interests here are empowering developers to write their own tests, but we sometimes contribute tests here as part of the bootstrapping process.
-Ultimately, as with unit tests, developers are best suited to writing functional tests and understanding overall test coverage and design.
+We generally don’t write
+> functional tests run in the harnesses we own, although we may help out here
+> from time to time, mainly when this is done in conjunction with developing a
+> new harness.
+Our interests here are empowering developers to write their own
+> tests, but we sometimes contribute tests here as part of the bootstrapping
+> process.
+Ultimately, as with unit tests, developers are best suited to writing
+> functional tests and understanding overall test coverage and design.

 ## Meetings